TorbenSDJohansen/dnd/lore.md

 Neither could he convince Ysyldir to back down, for her pride was great as well.
 He thus asked Ysyldir to be her champion, which she reluctantly agreed to, and thus the two brothers had become duelists.

-The figthing was fierce, in a duel that would afterwards be known as a *Song of Ice and Fire*.
+The fighting was fierce, in a duel that would afterwards be known as a *Song of Ice and Fire*.
 Neither side yielded, and yet neither was more powerful than the other and could thus not overcome the opponent's defenses.
 Thus the fight was long and hard, and with both contestants at the brink of exhaustion, Baradir called out that this quarrel was pointless and an armistice was called for, which Valgroth accepted.
-While the spectators were dissapointed that the duel ended prematurely, they nevertheless saw that both had fought hard and fiercely, and they cheered the two duelists for impressive fight they had put up.
+While the spectators were disappointed that the duel ended prematurely, they nevertheless saw that both had fought hard and fiercely, and they cheered the two duelists for impressive fight they had put up.
 That is, all except for Ysyldir, for her pride could not sustain the defeat she saw, and while the brothers were surrounded by a mass of spectators, she ran off.

 Later in the evening, when Baradir went to try to find her and was unable to do so, he grew increasingly uneasy, for he know realized what must have happened, and that she would be unable to live with this injury to her pride.